 Preferably place the tool files in a separate folder near SQL Server but that is not required.
-If the operation of the tool is aborted mid-process, it can continue where it left off at a later time (when you restart it) because it stores a continuation file in the \data folder of the Collections application so the user must have write/create file access to this folder, or this part of the program will not work.
-The SQL user configured in the database .inf files must have access rights to create tables and install user defined SQL types.
+If the operation of the tool is aborted mid-process, it can continue where it left off at a later time because it stores a continuation file in the \data folder of the Collections application so the user must have write/create file access to this folder, or this part of the program will not work.
+(When you restart an aborted process, provide the same arguments but don't use -r or -x, otherwise it will reset the start priref to 1 instead of using the value from the continuation file.)

 For safety, create a backup of your database first.
 Then run the tool from a command-line window and specify any of the following options as its arguments (include the dashes).